RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ```

-In the next sections, we’ll go step by step to optimize this parser:
+In the following sections, we’ll optimize this parser step by step:

 1. Avoid allocating the token list.
 2. Use iterators and slices instead of `Vec<Token>`.